AnhBui1108/Wikipedia-Network-Analysis-AWS-/README.md

 **Question:**
 If Page A and Page B have mutual links, but neither is an article page (page_namespace != 0), are they still included in the mutual link table?

-**Most time consuming part: **
+**Most time consuming part:**
 Adjusting the script file felt like playing an endless game of "Whack-a-Bug".
 I lost count of how many times the cluster encountered step failures due to minor mistakes—like a typo or updating the main class but forgetting to update the corresponding methods, and vice versa.
 I wish I had used VS Code instead of Jupyter Notebook

+Overall, I spent about 80% of my time fixing bugs, but it was all worth it.
+I learned so much from this.
 ### Ovarall
 I think both projects were excellent.
-They truly helped me learn a lot about Spark—and also taught me how frustrating it is to wait 40 minutes for a program to stop due to a tiny silly mistake that you made, only to have to run it again and again.
+They truly helped me learn a lot about Spark, it methods and some tips for debugging.
+And it also taught me how frustrating it is to wait 40 minutes for a program to stop due to a tiny silly mistake that you made, only to have to run it again and again.